Andhra techie stranded in Wuhan, who is due to wed this month, appeals for help

 New Delhi, Fe 03: Annem Jyothi, a young software engineer from Andhra Pradesh's Kurnool city, who was left stranded in China's Wuhan amid the deadly coronavirus outbreak has been appealing to government to help her get back to India.

 Jyothi, who was due to be evacuated in the first batch of Indians flown out by Air India last week, was left behind on suspicion of the infection.
-However, the 20-year-old was claims that she was only running a fever, and has no symptoms of the virus.
+However, the 20-year-old claimed that she was only running a fever, and has no symptoms of the virus.

 Due to be married on February 18, Jyothi has pleaded the Government of India to consider flying her out of Wuhan - the epicentre of the deadly Coronavirus.